-46. When will a newly appointed person need to complete in-service training?
+48. When will a newly appointed person need to complete in-service training?

-If a new person is sworn or appointed in January 1, 2013-June 30, 2014 and is active on or between January 1 and June 30 of 2014, he/she must comply with the in-service training requirement for 2014.
-If the new person is sworn or appointed on or after July 1, 2014, he/she must complete the in-service training for the next calendar year with the exception of firearms qualification, if applicable.
+If a new person is sworn or appointed in January 1, 2014-June 30, 2015 and is active on or between January 1 and June 30 of 2015, he/she must comply with the in-service training requirement for 2015.
+If the new person is sworn or appointed on or after July 1, 2015, he/she must complete the in-service training for the next calendar year with the exception of firearms qualification, if applicable.

-47. When will a transferring person need to complete in-service training?
+49. When will a transferring person need to complete in-service training?

-A person who is sworn or appointed in an active status on or between January 1, and June 30, 2014, must comply with the in-service training requirement for 2014.
-If the transferring person had no prior active service with a criminal justice agency or sheriff's office and is sworn or appointed on or after July 1, 2014, he/she is not obligated to complete the 2014 in-service training.
-Persons applying in 2014 to receive deputy certification who have prior service as a local or state law enforcement officer between January and June of a prior year and who failed to complete the in-service training for that year, must complete the in-service training program prescribed for the year immediately preceding the year in which the officer is being activated as a deputy.
+A person who is sworn or appointed in an active status on or between January 1, and June 30, 2015, must comply with the in-service training requirement for 2015.
+If the transferring person had no prior active service with a criminal justice agency or sheriff's office and is sworn or appointed on or after July 1, 2015, he/she is not obligated to complete the 2015 in-service training.
+Persons applying in 2015 to receive deputy certification who have prior service as a local or state law enforcement officer between January and June of a prior year and who failed to complete the in-service training for that year, must complete the in-service training program prescribed for the year immediately preceding the year in which the officer is being activated as a deputy.

-48. What if a previously inactive person is moved to an active status sometime during 2014?
+50. What if a previously inactive person is moved to an active status sometime during 2015?

-As of January 1, 2014, if a person returns to active status and was under obligation to have completed in-service training for a prior year and failed to do so, the person can be made active ONLY AFTER completing the in-service training required for the year directly proceeding the year in which the person wishes to become active.
+As of January 1, 2015, if a person returns to active status and was under obligation to have completed in-service training for a prior year and failed to do so, the person can be made active ONLY AFTER completing the in-service training required for the year directly proceeding the year in which the person wishes to become active.

-In addition, if the person is returned to active status January 1, 2014-June 30, 2014 and is active on or between January 1 and June 30 of 2014, he/she must comply with the inservice training requirement for 2014.
-If he/she is changed to active status on or after July 1, 2014, he/she must complete the in-service training for the next calendar year with the exception of firearms qualification, if applicable.
+In addition, if the person is returned to active status January 1, 2015-June 30, 2015 and is active on or between January 1 and June 30 of 2015, he/she must comply with the inservice training requirement for 2015.
+If he/she is changed to active status on or after July 1, 2015, and remains active after 12/31/2015, he/she must complete the in-service training for the next calendar year with the exception of firearms qualification, if applicable.